johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 #### MPD-M11-Disciplines of Running the Race ####

-> Uses metaphor of an athlete to examine qualifications, disciplines and motivations for living an enduring life of service and completing *the race marked out for us*.
+> Uses the metaphor of an athlete to examine motivations, qualities and disciplines for living an enduring life of service—*completing the race marked out for us*.

 #### MPD-M12-Disciplines of Pressing Toward Our Vocation ####